 Personal Protective Equipment (PPE) & Face Coverings

-- It is not recommended that pupils aged 11 and under wear face coverings as it may inadvertently increase the risk of transmission.
+- It is not recommended that pupils under the age of 11 to wear face coverings.

 - In the event that a child needs to wear a mask to travel to school, disposable masks must be removed and binned on entry; washable masks should be removed and sealed in a bag.

 - All adults in school are expected to wear face coverings when in contact with other adults i.e., in corridors, at the beginning/ end of day.

 - Staff will wear PPE for prolonged, close contact with pupils or other staff members, e.g. for first aid, and for intimate care, e.g. nappy changing.

 Rapid Lateral Flow Testing for School Staff